-96. In March 2002, Colombia observed that the Bolivarian Republic of Venezuela was not granting sanitary certificates for potatoes, fresh mushrooms, fresh tomatoes, fertile eggs, day-old chicks and meat products and requested that the Bolivarian Republic of Venezuela notify the measure which served as the basis for the discretionary granting or non-issuance of health certificates for Colombian exports, or to lift this measure.
-Chile, the United States and Canada supported the concerns expressed by Colombia.

-97. The Bolivarian Republic of Venezuela provided details of import levels for potatoes, mushrooms and fresh tomatoes in 2001, which showed that import licenses were being granted.
-The Bolivarian Republic of Venezuela had temporarily suspended SPS licensing for fertile eggs and dayold chicks as a result of an outbreak of avian flu in Colombia, a disease alien to the Bolivarian Republic of Venezuela, from January 2002.
+- 112. In March 2002, Colombia observed that Venezuela was not granting sanitary certificates for potatoes, fresh mushrooms, fresh tomatoes, fertile eggs, day-old chicks and meat products and requested that Venezuela notify the measure which served as the basis for the discretionary granting or non-issuance of health certificates for Colombian exports, or to lift this measure.
+Chile, the United States and Canada supported the concerns expressed by Colombia. - 113.
+Venezuela provided details of import levels for potatoes, mushrooms and fresh tomatoes in 2001, which showed that import licenses were being granted.
+Venezuela had temporarily suspended SPS licensing for fertile eggs and day-old chicks as a result of an outbreak of avian flu in Colombia, a disease alien to Venezuela, from January 2002.
 On 8 February 2002, the prohibition on fertile eggs was removed.
 Notification of the lifting of restrictions against day-old chicks was made on 7 March 2002.
-For meat products, the Bolivarian Republic of Venezuela noted that her country regularly imported beef on the hoof, slaughtered and processed beef and swine products.
-In reply to the comments of other Members, she stated that it was important not to confuse problems of administrative capacity and management with discretionary licensing.

-98. In June 2004, Canada recalled that it had raised concerns over the Bolivarian Republic of Venezuela's issuance of SPS-related permits in previous SPS Committee and Agriculture Committee meetings.
-The Bolivarian Republic of Venezuela's policies had restricted Canadian exports of meat, seed potatoes, table potatoes and onions.
-The Bolivarian Republic of Venezuela had not provided a clear explanation of this policy, however it appeared that the permits in question were SPS-related.
+For meat products, Venezuela noted that her country regularly imported beef on the hoof, slaughtered and processed beef and swine products.
+In reply to the comments of other Members, she stated that it was important not to confuse problems of administrative capacity and management with discretionary licensing. - 114.
+In June 2004, Canada recalled that it had raised concerns over Venezuela's issuance of SPS-related permits in previous SPS Committee and Agriculture Committee meetings.
+Venezuela's policies had restricted Canadian exports of meat, seed potatoes, table potatoes and onions.
+Venezuela had not provided a clear explanation of this policy, however it appeared that the permits in question were SPS-related.
 Importers would apply to Venezuelan authorities for permits and provide SPS information to support their application, but applications had been denied without an SPS-related justification.
-Canada requested that the Bolivarian Republic of Venezuela grant permits on an automatic basis as long as the conditions of the SPS Agreement had been met.
-The Bolivarian Republic of Venezuela and Canada had agreed to continue to pursue this issue bilaterally.
-Chile and the United States requested that the Bolivarian Republic of Venezuela review its import procedures in order to comply with obligations under the SPS Agreement.
-The United States noted that for products not subject to tariff rate quotas (TRQs), the Bolivarian Republic of Venezuela seemed to be using SPS permits in a manner equivalent to import licences.

-99. The Bolivarian Republic of Venezuela stated that Canadian import requests were normally given a positive reply.
+Canada requested that Venezuela grant permits on an automatic basis as long as the conditions of the SPS Agreement had been met.
+Venezuela and Canada had agreed to continue to pursue this issue bilaterally.
+Chile and the United States requested that Venezuela review its import procedures in order to comply with obligations under the SPS Agreement.
+The United States noted that for products not subject to tariff rate quotas (TRQs), Venezuela seemed to be using SPS permits in a manner equivalent to import licences. - 115.
+Venezuela stated that Canadian import requests were normally given a positive reply.
 The comments from Canada, Chile and the United States would be considered carefully.
-The Bolivarian Republic of Venezuela would contact the Canadian authorities to clarify the situation concerning import requests of meat.
+Venezuela would contact the Canadian authorities to clarify the situation concerning import requests of meat.